Skip to main content

 For item E which exists in English ("en") and Welsh ("cy") the available translations links include a link to the "en" and "cy" variations of the document.

-These are the links which have been added via patch-link-set and put-content for a respective content_id or edition.
+These are typical links which have been added via patch-link-set or put-content.
 They are presented with the link_type provided when creating the link.

 These links may be recursive depending on their link_type.